-This year, Moreau Catholic High school will implement a student-athlete study hall program.
+Moreau Catholic High school is proud to continue and implement the student-athlete study hall program.
 The primary purpose of the Moreau Athletic Study Hall (MASH) is to provide specialized resources to student-athletes in order to ensure the success in the classroom as well as on the field.
 Moreau Catholic High School take pride as we are a college-preparatory school committed to outstanding achievement.

 (MASH) will provide a structured learning environment for student-athletes to work independently, or with teachers on their academic assignments.
 Study hall will be held during school hours, specifically during AM office hours, PM office hours, early release days, and late start days.
 Sessions will be monitored by our teacher-coaches, teachers, academic counselors, and administration.

 A critical part of the Student Athlete Support Program that Moreau provides for its student-athletes is with the study hall will provide an environment in which athletes can seek assistance with homework, hone academic skills, work on computers, conduct internet research, and stay ahead of their academic requirements, receive weekly progress checks, and complete organizational tasks necessary for student success.

 The athletic study hall program is designed to provide an objectives-based structured study environment leading to academic success for Moreau student-athletes.
 Study hall sessions are monitored so that students-athletes can work uninterrupted.